IN THE BLINK OF AN EYE

 Following are some sketches displaying the potential composition of these images.

-They will feature the action happening while well lit and on a black background.
+They will feature an action happening while well lit and on a black background.

 Following are some images that display the style I am going for.